9 minute read

 The verdict: pick Monzo as your primary

-It isn't a spreadsheet comparison.
+It isn't a spreadsheet comparison anyway.

 What you'd actually use daily on either of these banks is the budgeting layer.
 Monzo's pots, salary sorting, spending targets and committed-spending forecasting do meaningfully more than Starling's Spaces.
 After nine years on Monzo, the budgeting tools are the feature I still notice the absence of when I open someone else's banking app.
 The interest-rate difference, on the other hand, I would not notice.